-Soviet foreign policy will frequently reflect a degree of ambivalence between the assertion of the Soviet role as leader and model for the "Socialist" countries and the pursuit of policies dictated by state interests.
-Soviet leadership will always seek to justify foreign policy In practice, Soviet policy will in ideological terms. continue to be based on a pragmatic mixture of state and ideological considerations.
+88. Soviet foreign policy will frequently reflect a degree of ambivalence between the assertion of the Soviet rôle as leader and model for the "Socialist" countries and the pursuit of policies dictated by state interests.
+The Soviet leadership will always seek to justify foreign policy in ideological terms.
+In practice, Soviet policy will continue to be based on a pragmatic mixture of state and ideological considerations.

-MAIN AIMS II.
+II.
+MAIN AIMS

-- Soviet foreign policy is governed by three main aims which are likely to remain valid over the next decade: - Preservation and consolidation of existing advantages A
+89. Soviet foreign policy is governed by three main aims which are likely to remain valid over the next decade:

+A. Preservation and consolidation of existing advantages

-Territorial defence
+(i) Territorial defence

-Territorial defence will undoubtedly remain Moscow's 92.
-This must be seen as a prime motive for the first concern. top priority given to military forces in the allocation of resources.
+90. Territorial defence will undoubtedly remain Moscow's first concern.
+This must be seen as a prime motive for the top priority given to military forces in the allocation of resources.
 While the traditionally perceived need to defend Communist gains against "revanchist capitalist" countries remains a prime motive of Soviet policy, the potential threat from China as perceived by the Soviet Union has become another major consideration: although the Soviet Union probably does not believe that there is an immediate danger of Chinese attack on the USSR, fears of Chinese moves will grow as Chinese power expands in relative terms.
 Soviet defensive capabilities also have important offensive characteristics.